 The body works hard to naturally keep the blood tipping toward an alkaline state and will take from stored reserves whenever necessary to keep it balanced.

-Unfortunately, research is limited on the potential alkaline water benefits.
+Research remains limited on the potential alkaline water benefits.
 Not only that, but many sources blindly throw out unsubstantiated claims in an effort to sell products like expensive alkaline water filter systems rather than providing evidence-based health information to consumers.

 That being said, those in favor of alkaline water over acidic water claim that it provides a range of health benefits.
 Namely, that it boosts the metabolism, slows bone loss, reverses aging and improves the absorption of nutrients by neutralizing acid in the blood that causes disease.
 They believe low-grade acidosis may not always be detected with testing, leaving your body to suffer the silent consequences.